kumarnarendra132005-netizen/Diabetes-Prediction-System/README.md

 # Diabetes Prediction System

-A machine learning-based diabetes prediction system developed using Python and TensorFlow.
-The project uses patient health-related features to predict whether an individual belongs to the diabetes-positive or diabetes-negative class.

-## Project Overview

 This project implements a binary classification neural network using the Pima Indians Diabetes Dataset.

-The system takes the following patient attributes as input:
+The system uses the following patient attributes as input:

 - Pregnancies
 - Glucose
-- Blood Pressure
+- BloodPressure
-- Skin Thickness
+- SkinThickness
 - Insulin
 - BMI
-- Diabetes Pedigree Function
+- DiabetesPedigreeFunction
 - Age

 The target variable is `Outcome`: